bocoup/webpack-workshop/content/00-core/01-introduction-to-webpack/content/03-initial-setup.md

     * `output`: with `path` and `filename` properties

 ------
 ???

+Fill in the config file with values for context, entry, and output. ...

+--
+???

-That sums up how we install and get the most simple webpack configuration running, are there any questions before we move onto the exercise?
+That sums up how we install and get a simple webpack configuration running, are there any questions before we move onto the exercise?